DJ Disciple: UK garage influence

-DJ Disciple was one of the DJs who comfortably straddles playing across both the house and UK garage spectrums.
+DJ Disciple was one of the DJs who comfortably played across both the house and UK garage spectrums.

 He was embraced by the UKG scene and played guest sets at all the legendary London garage clubs such as Twice as Nice in the Arches in Southwark as well as playing the Gass Club, Horny at Legends, and Cookies & Cream in Vauxhall.

 When the speed garage duo Double 99 (Tim Deluxe and Omar Adimora) sat down to make "Ripgroove", they initially built a drum pattern on an E-mu SP-1200 drum machine using samples from a disc DJ Disciple had given to Liken on a recent trip to America.

 His UKG anthems include "Keep On Movin", a track by the Banji Boyz featuring Brown Girl (alias of Angie Brown; "2 the Bone" by Grant Nelson featuring DJ Disciple himself and his remix of Plutonic's "I'm Addicted".

 Other UK garage collaborations include "Don't Shut Me Out" (DJ Disciple feat.
 Mary Gold), "Dangerous (DJ Disciple 91.5 Mix)" (Tuff Jam feat.
 Mr. X), "Steal Away (R.I.P Remix)" (DJ Disciple feat.
 Dawn Tallman), "Takin' It Back" (R.I.P feat.
 DJ Disciple), and "Desire" (with Jeremy Sylvester).
 Disciple left WNYE FM in 1997 to host the Transatlantic Mix on Kiss 105 in Yorkshire with Tony Walker, which later expanded onto the Galaxy Network across the UK in 1999.